IsaaColomer/PlatformerGame/README.md

  - Isaac Colomer - Lead designer, level designer, game programmer and debugging.

 ## License
-All the audio Fx in the game have been generated with rFXGen tool.
+ - All the audio Fx in the game have been generated with rFXGen tool.
-This project is licensed under an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.
+ - This project is licensed under an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.
 Check [LICENSE](LICENSE) for further details.
+ - Music "Platformer Bonus Level" By Sound Frame.